jc2820/filehasher/README.md

 - You can of course always use the default pass key, but that wouldn't be very secure.
 There's no way to decrypt a file without the proper key so **Please remember it/ note it down** - or think carefully before encrypting unique and vital information.
 - Recursively running this programme on a system's folders could be very bad.
 - There's no checks on unsuccessful decryption attempts so a patient person could brute force your file.
 Usual password complexity advice applies.
-- Decrypting an unencrypted file currently has an odd behaviour that seems to wipe files.
-It will be fixed, but careful for now.
+- Attempting add mode on an unencrypted file gives the same error as providing an incorrect decryption key.
+If you're having cipher message authentication errors in add mode check your file or use read mode - it might be open to edit normally.
+If not check the password you're giving.

 ## Improvements to make
-- better messaging (progress, errors, manual)
+- better messaging (job progress, man page).
-- verbose/silent modes - To avoid printing sensitive data if necessary
+- verbose/silent modes - To avoid printing sensitive data if necessary.
+- Fix the above add mode error quirk.
-- Packaging for cross-platform dl
+- Packaging for cross-platform dl.
-- A custom complex lock/unlock script that can be stored separately.
+- Maybe even a custom complex lock/unlock script that can be stored separately.